Role of overparametrization in quantum approximate optimization: Conclusion and discussion

-In classical machine learning, overparameterization has been extensively studied and is known to improve both optimization and generalization performance~\cite{belkin_overparam, allen2019learning}.
+In classical machine learning, overparametrization has been extensively studied and is known to improve both approximation and generalization performance~\cite{belkin_overparam, allen2019learning}.
 These insights have motivated analogous investigations for VQAs, owing to their structural similarities with classical machine learning models such as neural networks.
-However, despite these studies, the specific effect of overparametrization on a circuit’s ability to solve concrete problems has remained largely unexplored.
-In this work, we addressed this question in the setting of QAOA with respect to distinct classes of NP-hard combinatorial optimization problems --- MAX-CUT and MAX-2-SAT.
+Existing studies tend to focus on the overparametrized quantum circuits \cite{you2022convergence, liu2024laziness, anschuetz2024unified} which allow establishing theoretical convergence guarantees, proving sufficiency under certain definitions of overparametrization for solving problems with specific ansatz types.
+A more quantifiable approach for defining overparametrization was introduced by \cite{larocca2023theory} using the concept of effective quantum dimension \cite{haug2021capacity}.
+In this work the authors demonstrate empirical evidence for sufficiency as well as necessity of overparametrization, by showing convergence improvement upon transitioning into the overparametrized regime.
+In our work we adopted the same EQD-based definition of overparametrization threshold and investigate whether it is indeed both sufficient and necessary for finding exact solution with high probability.
+We addressed this question in the setting of QAOA with respect to distinct classes of NP-hard combinatorial optimization problems --- MAX-CUT and MAX-2-SAT.

-For both problem classes, we found that overparameterization serves as a sufficient condition for obtaining exact solutions with a high probability.
-For MAX-CUT on 2-regular graphs we further established that it also serves as a necessary condition --- the overparameterization depth exactly matches the analytically determined optimal circuit depth, which we analytically prove to scale linearly with the problem size $n$ for even $n$.
-While this exact agreement does not hold for MAX-CUT instances on other graph classes ($k$-regular and random graphs), we observed an approximate agreement --- most instances were solved either exactly at, or in close proximity to the overparameterization depth.
-The role of overparameterization gets further highlighted by the success probability, quantified as the fraction of optimization runs that converge to the optimum, which exhibited a pronounced increase upon transitioning from the underparametrized to the overparametrized regime.
-Taken together, these results indicate that, for MAX-CUT instances, the overparametrization depth offers a reasonable estimate of the optimal depth needed to achieve solutions with high probability.
+For both problem classes, we found that overparametrization serves as a sufficient condition for obtaining exact solutions with a high probability.
+For MAX-CUT on 2-regular graphs, we further established that it also serves as a necessary condition---the overparametrization depth exactly matches the analytically determined optimal circuit depth, which we prove to scale linearly with the problem size $n$ for even $n$.
+This agreement approximately holds for other graph classes ($k$-regular and random graphs): most instances were solved either exactly at, or in close proximity to the overparametrization depth.
+The role of overparametrization is further highlighted when considering the success probability, quantified as the fraction of optimization runs that converge to the optimum.
+In good agreement with \cite{larocca2023theory} the success probability exhibited a pronounced increase upon transitioning from the underparametrized to the overparametrized regime.
+Taken together, these results indicate that, for MAX-CUT instances, the overparametrization depth offers a reasonable estimate for the optimal depth needed to achieve solutions with high probability.